YosysHQ/picorv32/README.md

 | Xilinx Virtex-7T     | -3         |     2.4 ns (416 MHz) |

-The following table lists the resource utilization in area-optimized synthesis, as reported by Vivado 2015.2 post optimization with `report_utilization`.
+The following table lists the resource utilization in area-optimized synthesis, as reported by Vivado 2015.1 post optimization with `report_utilization`.

-PicoRV32 "small" is the core without counter instructions, with externally latched `mem_rdata`, and without catching of misaligned memory access and illegal instructions.
+PicoRV32 "small" is the core without counter instructions, with externally latched `mem_rdata`, and without catching of misaligned memory accesses and illegal instructions.

 PicoRV32 "regular" is simply the core with its default settings.